 Despite your knowledge of safeguarding against identity theft, your digital identity might be at risk.
 Understanding its security is crucial to ensure your safety, regardless of your online activity.

 What Happens When Your Digital Identity Gets Hacked?

 Digital ID theft is like a gold mine for cybercriminals.
 Depending on the type of information stolen, it can be used for a variety of purposes.
 Most of this information is sold in the underground market.

 - Personal information such as name, DOB, address, phone number, and social security number can be used to apply for loans or credit cards under the user’s name.
-Moreover, such data is sold to marketing companies that are specialized in spam campaigns.
+Moreover, such data is sold to marketing companies specializing in spam campaigns.

-- Financial information such as banking and insurance information is used by hackers to access accounts and process fraudulent online transactions.
+- Financial information, such as banking and insurance data, is used by hackers to access accounts and process fraudulent online transactions.

 - The medical history of a patient encloses a large number of a user’s identifying information, which can be used for buying illegal and non-prescribed drugs.